odo/ramjet/README.md

 ## Inspiration

-ramjet is inspired my other tools:
+ramjet is inspired by other tools:

 * [Tsung](http://tsung.erlang-projects.org/) is a distributed solution with many drivers and supports sessions and recording.
 Writing custom drivers is not straight forward, though.
-* [basho_bench](https://github.com/basho/basho_bench/) is stand alone, comes with may drivers and has very nice graphing functionality, which ramjet heavily borrows from.
+* [basho_bench](https://github.com/basho/basho_bench/) is stand alone, comes with many drivers and has very nice graphing functionality, which ramjet heavily borrows from.
 * [ponos](https://github.com/klarna/ponos) is a generator for different shapes of load. ramjet uses ponos internally.

 ## Requirements